lee-dohm/keyboard-firmware/README.md

 ## Planck Layout

 See [the PDF][planck-pdf] for the full layout, including all layers.
 Or [view on the configurator][planck-layout] to base your own layout on mine.
-I just got the thing, so the layout is going to be in significant flux for a while.
-When things settle down, I'll get around to documenting it like I did for the Ergodox.
+Since this is a board that I exclusively use when I travel, I haven't really gotten a chance to truly refine the layout.
+When I do, I'll get around to documenting it like I did for the Ergodox.

 [planck-layout]: https://configure.ergodox-ez.com/planck-ez/layouts/yoxAo/latest/0
 [planck-pdf]: ./planck-layout.pdf